Chlorhexidine: Synthesis

 The structure is based on two molecules of proguanil, linked with a hexamethylenediamine spacer.

 Two routes for chlorhexidine synthesis: (1954 to I.C.I.).
 The compounds designated (...)_{2} are substituted hexanes.

 Society and culture

 Brands

-Chlorhexidine topical is sold as Betasept, Biopatch, Calgon Vesta, ChloraPrep One-Step, Dyna-Hex, Hibiclens, Hibistat Towelette, Scrub Care Exidine, and Spectrum-4, among others.
+Chlorhexidine topical is sold as Betasept, Biopatch, Calgon Vesta, ChloraPrep One-Step, Dyna-Hex, Hibiclens, Hibistat Towelette, Scrub Care Exidine, Spectrum-4, and Dexidin, among others.

 Chlorhexidine gluconate mouthwash is sold as Dentohexin, Paroex, Peridex, PerioChip, Corsodyl, Chlorhexamed and Periogard, among others.

 Veterinary medicine

 In animals, chlorhexidine is used for topical disinfection of wounds, and to manage skin infections.
 Chlorhexidine-based disinfectant products are used in the dairy farming industry.

 Post-surgical respiratory problems have been associated with the use of chlorhexidine products in cats.